AIcodeAcademy/AgentBlueprints/architect/2-analysis/output.2.use-cases.template.md

-# AppName features
+# AppName Use cases

-This document outlines the features for the [AppName]
+This document outlines the feature use cases for the [AppName]

 ## Feature 1